 Zia Haq, Hindustan Times New Delhi, October 26, 2014

-Unicef, the UN’s children’s agency, last year launched a public service advert in India through
+Unicef, the UN’s children’s agency, last year launched a public

 a character called Poo, with the tagline — ‘It’s time to take Poo to the Loo’.
 The target was open